msiden/gold_thief/README.md

     - [ ] Axe
     - [ ] Elevator
     - [ ] Handle
+    - [ ] Truck
 - [ ] Make miners move
 - [ ] Make player able to move between different rooms
 - [x] Print number of lives etc to the top of the screen
 - [x] Game over if no lives left
-- [ ] Player should not be able to move while falling/move slower
+- [x] Player should not be able to move while falling
+- [x] Player should not be able to move outside screen